Sisterhood in Switzerland: Women-only outdoor activities

 Practicing yoga in Nidwalden, Switzerland © Switzerland Tourism/Swiss Outdoorguide/Marina Grossrieder

-With the 100% Women initiative, Switzerland Tourism hopes to attract more women to Switzerland not only to experience a landscape like nowhere else, but also to inspire them to get out of their comfort zones and try something they otherwise might not have dared try.
-With so many activities available to all levels and with such an inspiring and supportive ethos, it’s not surprising that the initiative has so far seen such amazing success.
+With the 100% Women initiative, Switzerland Tourism hopes to attract more women to Switzerland.
+They want women to experience the unique landscape and inspire them to step out of their comfort zones and try new things.
+With so many outdoor adventures for women of all levels and a supportive atmosphere, it’s no wonder the initiative has been so successful.

 © Switzerland Tourism/Somdeth Tonmixai/Somdeth Videography